Stat-Cook/deident/paper.md

 information governance risks that keep operational data siloed within health Trusts.

+# Comparison to existing R packages

+Several packages have undergone development for the implementation of `encryption` methods to minimize identifiability within data sets (e.g. ‘anonymizer’(Hendricks, n.d.), ‘deidentifyr’(Wilkins, n.d.) and ‘digest’(Antoine Lucas et al. 2021)).
+While these packages implement a variety of encryption tools, such systems are not infallible(Wang and Yu 2005; Szikora and Lazányi 2022 ) especially if the data being encrypted is drawn from a known domain such as common names.
+This package introduces the stateful ‘pseudonymization’ method by which string vectors are replaced by a randomly generated hash the first time they are observed and then preserved for re-use.
+As such, breaking a single hash no longer exposes the ‘key’ and ‘salt’ the encryption relies on.
+In addition, this package introduces methods for removing pseudo-identifiability (identification via the combination of features) via the other methods included.

 # In practice

 To install the current version of the `deident` package, run the command